 Has your contract been breached by your employer?
 Have you had an injury at work, but your employer refuses to pay the medical bills?
 There can be many examples of different breaches in a contract, which may be due to a miscommunication between an employer and employee.
 A lot of the time there is just a misunderstanding of the contract.
 David Whipple can help you and your employer understand what your contract stated.

-If you feel you have been wronged by your employer of employee benefits, please give us a call.
+If you feel you have been wronged by your employer of employee benefits, please give David a call.
 Whether you have had an issue with worker's compensation or lack of payment to a 401(k), David Whipple can help.
-Give us a call for a free thirty minute consultation.
-Contact us
+Give him a call for a free 30-minute consultation.
+You can also send a message.